International Office News

 Photo by Carol Royce-Wilder.

 Enjoy wonderful photos of Lama Yeshe and Lama Zopa Rinpoche together, courtesy of the Lama Yeshe Wisdom Archive (LYWA)!
-These prints are available to download from the FPMT Members Area – or you can order high-quality prints from LYWA.
+These prints are available to download from the FPMT Affiliates Area – or you can order high-quality prints from LYWA.

 Please check out the regularly updated exciting opportunities to offer service as a volunteer or as paid staff in FPMT centers, projects and services around the world!